GUIDE 2024

 How to Write a Knowledge Manager Resume?

-Not too long ago, that “someone else” was a recruiter or a hiring manager.
+Not too long ago, that “someone else” was usually a recruiter or a hiring manager.

-Today, it’s likely that the “someone else” could also be a computer program known as an Applicant Tracking System or ATS.
+Today, it’s likely that “someone else” is a computer program known as an Applicant Tracking System (ATS).

-Therefore you have to think about the impact the resume content will have on the person or computer program reviewing the resume.
-Anything that does not create the right impact should be left out.
-And what’s left in the resume should be optimized for creating the right kind of impact.
+Therefore, you have to think about the impact the resume content will have on the person or computer program reviewing the resume.
+Avoid content that does not create the right impact.
+And optimize the content in the resume to create the right kind of impact.

-Many ATS software also supports other features such as integration with job boards and interview scheduling with automated emails.
-However, for the purpose of this article, we will focus on the ATS features that relate to resume screening only.
+Many ATS software also support other features, such as integration with job boards and interview scheduling with automated emails.
+However, for the purpose of this article, we will focus only on the ATS features that relate to resume screening.

 Creating a Resume for Human Review

-If you are preparing your resume and know that a recruiter or a hiring manager will review it, you should see the resume through the eyes of the reviewer.
+If you are preparing your resume and know that a recruiter or a hiring manager will review it, it is essential that you see the resume through the eyes of the reviewer.

 Creating a Resume for ATS Review

-If you are preparing your resume and know that it will go through an ATS, then you should include relevant keywords that the ATS will recognize, and make your resume ATS compliant.
+If you are preparing your resume and know that it will go through an ATS, then it’s recommended to include relevant keywords that the ATS will recognize and make your resume ATS compliant.

 To optimize for keywords, tailor the resume content to the exact way the job description is written—including plural words, abbreviations, and numbers: